-Board Members are encouraged to become familiar with the entire District 65 school community.
-Additionally, in order to establish and maintain connections with staff and families, Board Members are annually assigned to certain schools where they serve as a liaison.
+School Board members are encouraged to become familiar with the entire District 65 school community.
+Additionally, in order to establish and maintain connections and communication links with parents, individual school board members are assigned certain schools where they can serve as a liaison.

 School Liaison Protocols

 - A liaison to each school shall serve until the next reorganization meeting before rotating.

 - Each school liaison is responsible (via phone calls, small group meetings, school visits, attendance at PTA or other school meetings, etc.) for familiarizing him/herself with the school's program, principal, and parents and for providing information on School Board proposals and school system procedures so that the school community can successfully bring its needs and concerns to the attention of either the Superintendent or the School Board.

 - The school liaison does not serve as a direct advocate for the school/program on issues.